callicoder/spring-security-react-ant-design-polls-app/Readme.md

 	mvn spring-boot:run
 	```

-	The server will start on port 5000.
-The spring boot app includes the front end build also, so you'll be able to access the complete application on `http://localhost:5000`.
+	The server will start on port 8080.

 	You can also package the application in the form of a `jar` file and then run it like so -